cunarist/rinf/README.md

 python automate icon-gen
 ```

-Apply `translations.csv` file in `./assets` to multiple platforms.
-On some platforms, only modifying the CSV file is not enough.
+Apply `translations.csv` file in `./assets` to app profiles of multiple platforms.
+You need to run this extra command after changing the list of supported locales.
+Only modifying the CSV file is not enough on some platforms.

 ```
 python automate translation